ASERG-STELA/shu-development-process/planning/README.md

   - Version control
   - IDE and frameworks
   - Testing
-- Team roles
+- Team roles: In a group, determine who will play each role
   - Project Manager
   - Leading on Design
   - Overseeing coding
   - Leading Testing
   - Talking to the client
   - any other role
-- Resource Management
+- Feature points
+- Resource Management: What do you need to conduct the project?
+What do you already have?
   - Hardware
   - Software
   - Expertise